 NOTE 3- The Quiet Channel element is used to indicate that the secondary 80 MHz channel of a VHT BSS is to be quieted during a quiet interval, and, in an infrastructure BSS, to indicate if the primary 80 MHz channel of a VHT BSS can be used during the quiet interval.

 9.4.2.45 Multiple BSSID element

+TGme editors: Please update the following paragraph this subclause as shown below:

 A nontransmitted BSSID profile carried in one or more Nontransmitted BSSID Profile subelements across one or more multiple BSSID elements in the same frame contains a list of elements for the AP or the DMG STA that has a nontransmitted BSSID and is defined as follows: (11ax)

 — The Nontransmitted BSSID Capability element (see 9.4.2.71 (Nontransmitted BSSID Capability element)) is the first element included, followed by a variable number of elements, in the order defined in Table 9-60 (Beacon frame body) for a non-DMG non-S1G AP, Table 9-73 (DMG Beacon frame body) for a DMG AP or Table 9-74 (Minimum and full set of optional elements) for a S1G AP.
 (11ax)